-A Virtual Terminal works similar to a physical Point of Sale (POS) framework.
-Payments are made by Credit Card or Automated Clearing House (ACH) transactions.
-Merchants utilize the virtual terminal to enter details of a transaction using the data provided by the customer, eliminating the need to swipe a card and enter a PIN or to enter card details online.
-With virtual terminals, the customer simply shares card details via phone or the web with no additional process necessary.
+These systems usually accept Automated Clearing House (ACH) translations and credit or debit card payments.
+Merchants use the virtual terminal to enter transaction details using the data provided by the customer, eliminating the need to swipe a card and enter a PIN or to enter card details online.
+With many virtual terminals, the customer shares their card details via phone or the web without additional processing from the merchant.

-Virtual Terminals vs Payment Gateways
+Virtual Terminals vs. Payment Gateways

-While Payment Gateways are used in eCommerce or other customer facing scenarios, Virtual Terminals are generally used by merchants.
+While Payment Gateways are used in eCommerce or other customer-facing scenarios, Virtual Terminals are generally used by merchants.

 How to use a Virtual Terminal?